 Childhood depression is different from the normal "blues" and everyday emotions that occur as a child develops.
-Just because a child seems depressed or sad, does not necessarily mean they have depression.
-But if these symptoms become persistent, disruptive and interfere with social activities, interests, schoolwork and family life, it may indicate that he or she is suffering from the medical condition depression.
+Just because a child seems depressed or sad does not necessarily mean they have depression.
+But if these symptoms become persistent, disruptive and interfere with social activities, interests, schoolwork and family life, it may indicate that they are suffering from the medical condition depression.

 How Can I Tell if My Child Is Depressed?

 The symptoms of depression in children vary.
 Early medical studies focused on "masked" depression, where a child's depressed mood was evidenced by acting out or angry behavior.
 While this does occur, particularly in younger children, many children display sadness or low mood similar to adults who are depressed.
 The primary symptoms of depression revolve around sadness, a feeling of hopelessness, and mood changes and may include:

 - Social withdrawal